Hepatitis B Surface Antigen

 caused by HBV.
 You may need this test if you have symptoms of hepatitis B. Symptoms

-usually start slowly.
+often start slowly.
 Many people have no symptoms or only feel like they have a mild

 The most common symptom is extreme tiredness.
 Other symptoms may include: